Clarifai/old-docs/api-guide/task/create-get-update-delete.md

 ## Create

-To create a new task in you app you `POST` the task information to `v2/task` endpoint.
+To create a new task in your app you `POST` the task information to `v2/task` endpoint.

 ### Non-Assigned Task